codingo/Interlace/README.md

 This is despite VHostScan not having any inbuilt CIDR notation support.
 Since Interlace expands the notation before building a queue of threads, VHostScan for all intents is only receiving a list of direct IP addresses to scan.

 ## Threading Support for an application that doesn't support it
-Run a [virtual host scan](https://github.com/codingo/VHostScan) against each host in a file (target-lst.txt), whilst also limiting scans at any one time to 50 maximum threads:
+Run a [virtual host scan](https://github.com/codingo/VHostScan) against each host in a file (target-lst.txt), whilst also limiting scans at any one time to 50 maximum threads.

-### Example 1 - direct command
+This could be done using a direct command:
 ```bash
 interlace -tL ./target-list.txt -c "vhostscan -t $target -oN $output/$target-vhosts.txt" -o ~/scans/ -threads 50
 ```

-### Example 2- command file
-To run the same command as above, but using a command file, this would be done using:
+Or, alternatively, to run the same command as above, but using a command file, this would be done using:
 ```bash
 interlace -cL ./vhosts-commands.txt -tL ./target-list.txt -threads 50 -o ~/scans
 ```